-The ME-ARC remote control panel uses an LCD screen and at-a-glance LEDs to provide operating information and allow advanced features to be configured (requires Magnum inverters with advanced configurable features).
+The ME-ARC remote control panel uses an LCD screen and at-a-glance LEDs to provide operating information and allow advanced features to be configured (requires a Magnum inverter with advanced configurable features).
 This LCD remote control also provides advanced monitoring/troubleshooting and includes a FAVS button to access your favorite features quickly.